THE GUIDE TO THE AMERICAN COLONY IN JAFFA - TEL AVIV

 JERUSALEM BOULEVARD, CORNER OF RAZIEL STREET

 During the First World War, Hassan Beck served as the military governor of the city of Jaffa on behalf of the Turkish government.
-He sought to carry out a series of actions that would make Jaffa a modern and progressive city, such as the major cities of Europe and used the power of his rule to impose his will on the residents who did not always agree with his decisions.
+He sought to carry out a series of actions that would make Jaffa a modern and progressive city, such as the major cities of Europe, and used the power of his rule to impose his will on the residents who did not always agree with his decisions.
 In 1915, the governor decided to pave a wide and modern boulevard in Jaffa, such as the boulevards built-in European cities and similar to the Rothschild boulevards built in Tel Aviv.

 Hassan Beck, described by the people of the time as a firm and cruel governor, did not spare any means to quickly advance his plan.
-The landowners who were planted in the orchards at the time we're invited to the governor's house, and after a brief "persuasion" call "volunteered" to donate their lands to improve the city.
+The landowners who were planted in the orchards at the time were invited to the governor's house, and after a brief "persuasion" call "volunteered" to donate their lands to improve the city.
 Many residents of the western part of Jaffa were recruited as forced laborers to cut down the orchard trees and prepare the surface, and students of the Mikve Israel agricultural school were required to plant the row of Washingtonia palm trees that adorned the center of the boulevard.

 At the time of its construction, the boulevard was perceived by the residents of Jaffa as an arbitrary action by the cruel governor, who paved a road thirty meters wide in the heart of the orchard area that leads nowhere.
 At the end of World War I, during the British Mandate for Israel, the name of the boulevard was changed, and it was now called "King George V Avenue".
 The wide and beautiful street became the main commercial and entertainment area of Jaffa, and next to it many businesses, government buildings, and shops were built.
 The boulevards were extended further south at the expense of the orchard areas and served as a center for the development of new neighborhoods in Jaffa.

 With the conquest of Jaffa during the War of Independence, all the names of the old streets of Jaffa were abolished and replaced with numbers.
 The boulevards were given the temporary name "Street No. 1".
-In 1949, with the unification of Tel Aviv and Jaffa into one city, it was impossible to return the boulevard to its previous name because in Tel Aviv there was already a street with that name and it was decided to call the boulevard by its current name, "Jerusalem Boulevard".
+In 1949, with the unification of Tel Aviv and Jaffa into one city, it was impossible to return the boulevard to its previous name because in Tel Aviv there was already a street with that name and it was decided to call the boulevard after its current name, "Jerusalem Boulevard".
 Today, the boulevard is part of the main transportation route that connects Tel Aviv via Jaffa to the city of Bat Yam.
 This route will be crossed by one of the light rail lines that will connect the cities of Bat Yam, Tel Aviv-Yafo, Ramat Gan, Bnei Brak, and Petah Tikva.

 THE "STATION" TRAIN STATION